 1. Investment Holding Group Q.P.S.C.

-Plaintiff: Against Qatari Diar and Six Construct/Midmac JV

-Defendant: Ahli Bank.
+Plaintiff: Against Qatari Diar and Six Construct/Midmac JV Defendant: Ahli Bank.

-(A) In February 2011, a subsidiary of the Group, Debbas Contracting Qatar WLL, entered into a sub-contract for executing the electromechanical works of Doha Convention Center Project within 22 months (by the joint venture of Debbas Contracting and ETA Star Engineering & Contracting WLL (under liquidation)), with the "Main Contractor" (Six Construct/Midmac JV) with a total contractual value of QR 430,000,000.
+(A) In February 2011, a subsidiary of the Group, Debbas Contracting Qatar WLL, entered into a sub-contract for executing the electromechanical works of Doha Convention Center Project within 22 months (by the joint venture of Debbas Contracting and ETA Star Engineering & Contracting WLL (under liquidation)), with the "Main Contractor" (Six Construct/Midmac JV).

-Over several years, the Subcontractor received several instructions from the Engineer (Executing Orders from the Site) outside the scope of the main contract, amounting to QR163,820,000 (The Group's share was QR81,910,000), which contributed to the extension of the project until June 2015.
+Over several years, the Subcontractor received several instructions from the Engineer (Executing

+Orders from the Site) outside the scope of the main contract, which contributed to the extension of the project until June 2015.
 A number of minor works remained and the Subcontractor had to complete them during the maintenance period.
-The total amounts due from the Main Contractor as at 31 December 2018 amounted to QR194,717,264 (the Group's share was QR97,358,632).
-The retention receivables amounted to QR19,788,405 (the Group's share was QR9,894,202).

 On April 16, 2016, the Subcontractor received the Completion Certificate of the project, dated retroactively to June 11, 2015, and accordingly the Subcontractor submitted the final invoice on May 15, 2016.
-On January 21, 2017, the Main Contractor submitted its final account valuation with net outstanding liabilities of QR23,419,531.
+On January 21, 2017.